KrebitDAO/krb-docs/README.md

 ## Krebit DAO

 The Krebit protocol is governed by an open DAO, where any member can **dispute a Verifiable Credential via proposal**.

+This allows the platform to be operated with maximal transparency, minimal required trust in centralized operators, and no centralized attack surfaces.

 Once raised, disputes must be resolved by voting and the KRB rewards could get burnt and the verifier’s stake could get slashed.

 Learn more: